-Figure 5.
-Phase of the vector strength evolution during the course of a stimulation (left) and the phase histograms of spike phases θ_i (right)
+Figure 6.
+Phase of the vector strength evolution during the course of a stimulation.

 At the population level, a 3-way Anova analysis of the firing rate (MI{STIM} , $MI{BUILDUP}$) showed a significant dependence on the patient (p<0.05) but non-significant dependence on frequency and epileptogenicity (p>0.1).
 By contrast, time-locking (TLI) depended significantly on all factors: patient (p<0.001), epileptogenicity (p<0.05), and frequency (p<0.01).